daffycriss/Ubuntu-Harden/README.md

 More Tasks are Need to be Done (for example: masking services, or port blocking).

+// BE CAREFULL !!!
+// Too Strict Security, Lacks Functionality.
+// You Must Find the Correct Balance in Order to Have a Secure System,
+// but Also an Implementation that Meets your Functional Needs.

 passfile & unfile
 ============================================================================================================================
 Files created in order to support the functionality of Script: 2.SecureBootSettings